-Kristīne enjoying warm sun and a stupendous view of Laguna Sucia.
-Laguna de los Tres is also visible from this spot, even though it’s not captured on the picture.
+Kristīne enjoying the warm sun and a stupendous view of Laguna Sucia.
+Laguna de los Tres is also visible from this spot, even though it’s not captured in the picture.

 Days 8 and 9 in Patagonia – drive to El Calafate and visit Perito Moreno

 The last stop on our Patagonia itinerary is the wonderful Perito Moreno glacier, one of the very few advancing glaciers in the world.

 Situated about 80 km west of El Calafate, visiting this amazing place is fun for the whole day.